mpenet/ex/README.md

 Yet another exception library with support for `ex-info`.

-I thought leveraging a clojure hierarchy could make sense in that context too (I like these lately), other than that it's largely inspired by [catch-data](https://github.com/gfredericks/catch-data), the implementation is slightly different, we dont catch Throable, we instead generate a catch clause on clj.ex.info and generate a cond that tries to match ex-data with the :type key, which arguably is closer to what you (or I?) would write by hand in that case.
+So we have `qbits.ex/try+`, which supports vanilla `catch`/`finally` clauses.

-So we have `ex/try+`, which supports vanilla `catch`/`finally` clauses.
+If you specify a `catch-data` clause with a keyword as first argument things get interesting.

-If you specify a `catch-data` clause with a keyword as first argument things get intresting.
+I thought leveraging a clojure hierarchy could make sense in that context too (I like these lately), other than that it's largely inspired by [catch-data](https://github.com/gfredericks/catch-data), the implementation is slightly different, we dont catch Throwable, we instead generate a catch clause on clj.exinfo and generate a cond that tries to match ex-data with the :type key, which arguably is closer to what you (or I?) would write by hand in that case.

-We start with the assumption that the ex-data map contains a `:type` key, as we think it's generally a good practise to do so.
+We start with the assumption that the ex-data map contains a `:type` key, as we think it's generally a good practice to do so.
 That key should contain a keyword (namespaced or not) and we should be able to match the right clause from it, or just throw the ex-info if there's no match.